thomazach/POCS-moxa-build/README.md

 $ git clone https://github.com/thomazach/POCS-moxa-build.git
 ```
+Note that the version of dcraw provided is available in Debian 9 (stretch).
+The dcraw install step is the only one that hasn't been tested on Ubuntu server.
 On a Moxa processor running Moxa Industrial Linux 1 (MIL1): (This section is still a work in progress.)
 ```
 sudo nano /etc/network/interfaces.d